-Raising the Challenging Child has been garnering glowing professional endorsements in advance of its January 2020 publication by Revel/Baker.
+Raising the Challenging Child is getting glowing endorsements in advance of its January 2020 publication.

 The Connected Child: Bring hope and healing to your adoptive child, co-authored with the late Karyn Purvis, PhD, and David Cross, PhD, captures the essence of Trust-Based Relational Intervention(R).
 The Connected Child is available in multiple languages and on Audible.com.